Acoustic Fabrics, an Aesthetic Addition to Controlling Commercial Noise

 MAINTENANCE AND CLEANING

 Structured acoustical wall covering, made with face fibers of Polyester, will stay attractive and serviceable with regular vacuuming.
-Most spots and stains will disappear when treated with mild detergent or cleaning solvent.
+Most spots and stains will disappear when treated with a mild detergent or cleaning solvent.

 Carefully inspect all shipments.
 Check and examine material.
 We cannot be responsible for any imperfections after goods are cut.
 Before cutting, be sure the pattern and color and satisfactory.
 Purchaser assumes all responsibility for goods after cutting.
 No claims will be allowed for labor.
 All returns must have prior Return Authorization Number and are subject to a 25% restocking charge.
 All requests for returns must be made within thirty (30) days of ship date.